‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Year 15

-Camp releases a new logo and redesigned website in May, prior to their 2012 season which runs August 19-26 with 231 Campers & Staff attending.
+Camp releases a new logo and redesigned website in May, prior to its 2012 season which runs August 19-26 with 231 Campers & Staff attending.

 Kinky/Divine Broadway Weekend

-Over 30 Campers converge in New York City April 13-14 for Camp’s Kinky/Divine B’way Weekend, gathering together for dinner and brunch over the weekend, along with Broadway performances of I’ll Eat You Last starring Bette Midler and the musical Kinky Boots.
+Over 30 Campers converge in New York City April 13-14 for Camp’s Kinky/Divine B’way Weekend, gathering together for dinner and brunch over the weekend, along with Broadway performances of I’ll Eat You Last starring Bette Midler and the new musical, Kinky Boots.

 Year 20

-Camp’s 20th Anniversary season attracts 244 Campers & Staff.
-A special 20th Anniversary Logo is released, and Brett Auttonberry begins a three-year tenure as Owner/Associate Director.
-Registration fees range from $1475-$1725, with Staff fees running $50-$1275.
+A special logo is released in honor of our 20th Anniversary season, attended by 244 Campers & Staff.
+Brett Auttonberry begins a three-year tenure as Owner/Associate Director.
+Registration fees range from $1475-$1725 with Staff fees running $50-$1275.
+We change the GLBT in our “America’s Premiere Summer Camp…” tagline to LGBT as the latter becomes the community’s most accepted abbreviation.

 2020-2023